chiwanpark/homepage/pages/index.md

 I'm supported by Open Frontier Program which is program for open-source contributor by [NIPA](http://nipa.kr).
 For participating this program, I currently located in [Nurikkum Square](http://www.nipa.kr/nuri/itComplex.it), Seoul, Korea.
 I'm contributing [Flamingo Project](http://wiki.opencloudengine.org/display/IN/Flamingo) (Korean) and trying to contribute other projects.
 You can see open-source activities in my [github pages](https://github.com/chiwanpark).
+There are some articles written by me in [this website](/articles/).

-You can contact me via email, facebook, github message.
+You can contact me via [email](http://www.google.com/recaptcha/mailhide/d?k\07501Hyzp_YFzysc70qsTOiq_YQ\75\75\46c\75RrEeehlsm3nB3TgN4aIF-Jbu-a2cGhgjzK2bxqdao2E\075), facebook message.

 ## Website